COVID economy: California unemployment claims rocket higher, worst in five months - California Political Review

-The total number of claims is the highest first-time jobless filings have been since the week ending on April 24 — nearly five months ago — when jobless claims totaled 78,600 for that week, this news organization’s analysis of the Labor Department posts shows.
+The total number of claims is the highest the first-time jobless filings have reached since the week ending on April 24 — nearly five months ago — when jobless claims totaled 78,600 for that week, this news organization’s analysis of the Labor Department posts shows.”

-It is also the largest one-week increase since April 3, when jobless filings jumped by 39,100 during the seven-day stretch.

-Sacramento is killing the economy and creating poverty—as expected from a Socialist government.
-The productive people are fleeing the State—leaving behind the very rich, the very poor, and the illegal aliens to finance socialism.
-Never worked in other countries, will not work here.
+Our ports cannot unloaded the ships and truckers are going to be fired for their failure to take the jab.
+Be ready for the collapse.

 COVID economy: California unemployment claims rocket higher, worst in five months